maus-me/woopEssentials/README.md

   `!setupth3essentials` will create all commands that can be used from Discord and setup the Guild (Discord Server) to be used with the VS-Server.
 That should set everything up.
 If you want to change the linked channel type: `/setchannel` this will ask for an option called channel, type the channel name to link with the ingame chat and hit enter.

+  With `"UseEphermalCmdResponse": true,` set to true only the user that uses a discord slashcommand will see the response from the bot, when set to false it will be send so everyone can see the command and response.

   Additionally you can customize the color of the playername that will be shown ingame form Discord messages via `"DiscordChatColor" : "7289DA"`, this is a hex color code, [Online ColorPicker](https://colorpicker.me/) and pick the Hex Code value without the #

   All system messages like Startup/Shutdown/Restart warnings and Player join/leave will be in italics.